yairEO/react-hooks/hooks-explained.md

 ## Why hooks?

 React components almost always re-render at some point.
-Remember that every component is just a function, so whenever the component is called again, the function executes and a new scope within the function is created.
+Remember that every component is **just a function**, so whenever the component is called again, the function executes and a new scope within the function is created.

 Hooks allows to ***persist*** values throughout those re-renders, so a component functionm can be called a 100 times